How Wives Can Unlock the Door to Verbal Intimacy

 As an observant citizen of this planet I don't buy much of what I hear about how men and women are "supposed" to be.
 Oh sure, there are some real differences between men and women.
 But human beings are often more complex than the way some experts portray them.

-Working with more than 20,000 couples has revealed to us at Family Dynamics Institute that numerous men and women simply don't fit into their assigned stereotypical slots.
+Working with more than 20,000 couples has revealed to Marriage Helper that numerous men and women simply don't fit into their assigned stereotypical slots.
 While it is true that men and women may approach a need differently, thinking that only men need "this" or only women need "that" leads to crucial errors in marriage.
 Don't mistake methodology for motives.
 The way a person seeks something doesn't always reveal what it is that he or she really is seeking.

 Just as many men crave intimate sharing with another as do women.
 Back in the late 1970's, I learned in a graduate level psychology class that the most common thing men want from prostitutes is a listening ear.
 That appears to be true even in the 2000's.
 I read that in many calls to phone sex lines the conversation isn't sexual at all.
 The caller craves someone to listen without judgment.
 Thousands upon thousands of men -- many of them married -- pay women to listen to them!